BayesExeter/ExeterUQ_MOGP/Subjective-Prior-distributions.md

 informative priors to ensure we get a good fit (this should create the type of emulator we want automatically and we spend most of this vignette discussing these prior choices).
-The nugget is fit adaptively so is set to be as small as possible to get the numerics to work.
+The nugget is fit adaptively inside `mogp_emulator` so is set to be as small as possible to get the numerics to work.

 ``` r
 target_list <- extract_targets(x, target_cols = c("y1"))